 In order to perform cycling, you need to make sure you have biological filter media in your filter.
-This is where all of the beneficial bacteria is going to live.
+This is where all of the beneficial bacteria are going to live.
 Basically, once you fill up your tank with water, you have the temperature set, and you haven’t added shrimp yet, there are a few different ways to cycle your tank.

 How you can do cycling

-The most basic way to do it (but also the most time consuming) is to pretend you have shrimp or fish in your tank and add a little bit of food to your tank.
-Add however much food you would normally feed the shrimp ih in the tank of that size.
+The most basic way to do it (but also the most time-consuming) is to pretend you have shrimp or fish in your tank and add a little bit of food to your tank.
+Add however much food you would normally feed the shrimp in the tank of that size.
 While doing this, you want to pretend the shrimp are there.
 Every day, the food will just sink to the bottom of your tank.
-Probably, it’s going look kind of gross but that’s fine!
+Probably, it’s going to look kind of gross but that’s fine!
 The food will start to decompose in your tank and release ammonia into the water.
 This is going to help build-up beneficial bacteria in your tank.
 Over time, that ammonia will transfer to nitrites.
 The nitrites will transfer to nitrates.

 To keep track of all this, you need to have a testing system to test the water in your tank.
 You can use the API test kit.

 You fill up the water and the test tube to the line.
-Then, you add however many drops you need to test for ammonia nitrite, nitrate, and the pH.
+Then, you add however many drops you need to test for ammonia nitrite, nitrate, and pH.
 There’s a color chart that will tell you how much ammonia, nitrite, and nitrate is in your tank, as well as your pH when you’re cycling your tank.